jediahkatz/you-only-randomize-once/README.md

 # You Only Randomize Once

 Code for the paper _You Only Randomize Once: Shaping Statistical Properties in Constraint-based PCG_.

+Essentially, You Only Randomize Once (YORO) is a new technique that allows controlling the statistics of the outputs generated by a constraint solver.
+We apply it to generating [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse)-style tilemaps using a constraint solver, making it possible to add global constraints like path reachability.
+(In theory, YORO could be used in constraint solving setting and is not limited to PCG.)

 If you use this code, please cite the paper as follows:

 ```
 @misc{katz2024yoro,